đŸȘ™

 Wealth is agency.

-It lets you stop selling your time to someone else and start using your time for what matters.
+It lets you stop selling your time to someone else and start using your time for what matters to you.

 Wealth lets you: